 However in abnormally high populations, seastars can have a negative impact on a coral reef.
-Many areas in Fiji are currently confronting a COTS infestation.
+Many areas in Fiji are currently facing a COTS infestation.
 Scientists believe this overpopulation is due to a mixture of contributing factors comprising of over-fishing (lowering the number of natural COTS predators), warming sea temperatures and raised nutrient levels in the water.

 Sea Cucumber Breeding

 Despite their ungainly appearance, they've made their way on to many menus around the world.
-Such a large demand has led to severe population decline.
-The Marine Conservation team at Vinaka Fiji hopes to reduce fishing pressures on the ecosystem and minimise loss of life by setting up a breeding program.
+Such large demand has led to severe population decline.
+The Marine Conservation team at Vinaka Fiji Volunteering hopes to reduce fishing pressures on the ecosystem and minimise loss of life by setting up a breeding program.
 Three species have also been selected to investigate the possibilities of asexual and sexual reproduction.

 Reef Check Fiji

-Reef check surveys help:
+Reef Check surveys help: